lovetaneja/elasticsearch/README.md

       i.
 Versioning has been done for the API.

       ii.
-Excpetion handling has been done in a centralized place using Spring Controller Advice.
+Exception handling has been done in a centralized place using Spring Controller Advice.

       iii.
 Java 8 features have been used in coding.
 E.g. lanbda, streams

       iv.
-Service layer has been written using Interface so that implementation can be changed without modifying most of the code.
+Service layer is loosely coupled so that implementation can be changed without modifying other components.

       v.
 Junits have been written for positive and negative scenarios.